 Picard tools is a great set of utilities by the Broad Institute for performing sequence analysis. however, some of the utilities run on the slower side.

 To speed things up, I created a new command:

-Insert-size does not operate in exactly the same way as picard
+insert-size does not operate in exactly the same way as picard

-CollectInsertSizeMetrics, but the results are stunningly close.
+CollectInsertSizeMetrics, but the results are very close.

 insert-size has some nice advantages over picard.
 The output is a lot more interpretable and parsable than standard picard output.

 You can also output the distribution of insert-sizes by count by specifying the